-- Article 3 Testing institutions applying for accreditation shall have their exclusive test laboratory that meets the following requirements - 1.
+- Article 3 Testing institutions applying for accreditation shall have their exclusive test laboratory that meets the following requirements: - 1.
 Equipped with the essential test equipment, space, and quality management system, capable of performing tests independently. - 2.
-Complete with a laboratory head, a report signatory, a technical manager, a quality control manager, and the pertinent test personnel possessing the following qualifications: - (1) Education: graduates from medicine, chemistry, biology, or food science programs of a college, university or higher education institution, either a domestic one or a foreign one that meets the requirements in the Regulations Governing the Assessment and Recognition of Foreign Academic Records by Institutions of Higher Education;
+Complete with a laboratory head, a report signatory, a technical manager, a quality control manager, and the pertinent test personnel possessing the following qualifications: - (1) Education: graduates from the undergraduate or graduate program of a local college or university, or a foreign college or university and the academic records of which are recognized in accordance with the Regulations Governing the Assessment and Recognition of Foreign Academic Records by Institutions of Higher Education, with a major in medicine, chemistry, biology, food science, or other related disciplines;